 Finding Peace in Troubled Times

-Whether you have a child serving in the war in Iraq, recently lost a loved one or have no way to pay the mortgage this month, crisis takes many forms.
+Whether you have a child serving in the war, recently lost a loved one or have no way to pay the mortgage this month, crisis takes many forms.
 Its impact is felt deeply.
 We feel helpless, we feel sad, we feel overwhelmed.
 Some of us are in crisis right now, for others, the images flashing across the TV screen are bringing up painful memories from the past.

 Shaky marriages, divorce, death, illness, accidents, terrorist threats, war arouse in us a crisis response.
 What happens when crisis or trauma impacts people’s lives?
 How can we prepare and respond to crisis?
 Marriage and family counsellor Lynette Hoy, stresses the importance of differentiating between a problem and a crisis:

 - A problem is something you can do something about.
 A problem is a situation presenting difficulty or uncertainty which needs resolution.

 - A crisis of life is a highly volatile or dangerous situation/emergency requiring immediate remedial action.
 A crisis is usually something you can do nothing about.
 A crisis occurs when a stressful life event overwhelms an individual’s ability to cope effectively in the face of a perceived challenge or threat.Typically, individuals respond to a crisis with an elevated stress reaction; mental confusion and overload and physical symptoms such as a racing heart and high blood pressure.
 A crisis can cause people to seek out God or to question their faith.